rudracodesdev/rudracodesdev/README.md

 - 🔭 **I’m currently working on:** Frontend of Clothing Website (Thread Co)
 - 🌱 **I’m currently learning:** AI & ML; Coding and Web Dev; DSA in C++
 - 👯 **I’m looking to collaborate on:** Enter your project name and info
-- 🤔 **I’m looking for help with:** Enter your project name and info
+- 🤔 **I’m looking for help with:** JavaScript Part of my current project
 - 💬 **Ask me about:** Collaboration, Tech Support
 - 📫 **How to reach me:** rudrajena928@gmail.com
 - 😄 **Pronouns:** he/him